 A student's academic transcript records the courses in which the student is enrolled at the conclusion of the drop period.
-Courses dropped during the drop period do not appear on the transcript for that semester.
+Courses dropped during the drop/add period do not appear on the transcript for that semester.
 A refund of tuition is possible during this period.

-NOTE: The student's enrollment at the end of the drop period is counted as that semester's "attempted hours" in financial aid considerations, especially the HOPE Scholarship, even if a course is later dropped with a "W" or "WP" or "WF".
+Note for financial aid purposes: The student's enrollment at the end of the drop period is counted as that semester's "attempted hours" in financial aid considerations, especially the HOPE Scholarship, even if a course is later dropped with a "W" or "WP" or "WF".

 All classes will appear on the Point University transcript and considered in the calculation of a student's grade point average (GPA).
 If the student is eligible for the Georgia HOPE Scholarship, the course(s) will count as attempted hours.
-Drop forms are available on the Point Learning website and in the Registrar's Office.
-If a student wishes to withdraw from the entire program before the first class meeting, the student must fill out a program withdrawal form available on the Point Learning website and in the Registrar's Office and in the Registrar's Office and billing charges will be adjusted.
+Drop forms are available on the Point online website and in the Registrar's office.
+If a student wishes to withdraw from the entire program the student must fill out a program withdrawal form available on the in the Registrar's office and billing charges will be adjusted.